Detailed information about the 100 most recent patent applications.

 ✓ Filing a Notice of Appeal is strategically valuable.
 The act of filing often prompts favorable reconsideration during the mandatory appeal conference.

-Conducting an examiner interview provides a +20.2% benefit to allowance rate for applications examined by FABER, DAVID.
-This interview benefit is in the 68% percentile among all examiners.
-Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.
+Conducting an examiner interview provides a +3.3% benefit to allowance rate for applications examined by FABER, DAVID.
+This interview benefit is in the 25% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

-This examiner withdraws rejections or reopens prosecution in 54.5% of appeals filed.
-This is in the 20% percentile among all examiners.
-Of these withdrawals, 25.0% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
-Strategic Insight: This examiner rarely withdraws rejections during the appeal process compared to other examiners.
-If you file an appeal, be prepared to fully prosecute it to a PTAB decision.
-Per MPEP § 1207, the examiner will prepare an Examiner's Answer maintaining the rejections.
+This examiner withdraws rejections or reopens prosecution in 54.2% of appeals filed.
+This is in the 25% percentile among all examiners.
+Of these withdrawals, 23.1% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
+Strategic Insight: This examiner shows below-average willingness to reconsider rejections during appeals.
+Be prepared to fully prosecute appeals if filed.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: